datafold-dev/datafold/doc/source/contributing.rst

 The file ``requirements-dev.txt`` in the root directory of the repository contains all developing dependencies and is readable with :code:`pip`.

+.. tabbed:: pip

     The recommended (but optional) way is to install all dependencies into a `virtual environment <https://virtualenv.pypa.io/en/stable/>`__.
-This avoids conflicts with other installed packages.
-Run from the root directory:
+This avoids conflicts
+    with other installed packages.

-.. tabbed:: pip

     .. code-block:: bash

+        # Create and activate new virtual environment
         python -m venv .venv
         source .venv/bin/activate
         pip install --upgrade pip

+        # Install package and extra dependencies
         pip install -r requirements-dev.txt

     To install the dependencies without a virtual environment only run the last statement.